 Boone is a rich center of Appalachian culture made manifest mostly through local crafts and, traditional, bluegrass and gospel music.
 Great music is not hard to find.
 There is a old time music jam in town on Thursday nights - non-musicians are welcome.
 Square and contra dancing are possibilities.
 I'm not from the area but would love to share my heritage through food and story telling.

-I can teach chain sawing, vermiculture (there are two small bins in the crawlspace), making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
-Vermicompost and biochar are the best soil amendments.
+I can teach vermiculture, making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
+Vermicompost and biochar are among the best soil amendments.
 I'm also very familiar with raising black soldier fly larvae for chicken, hog and fish feed.

 I'm into sustainability in a big way.
 My major pursuit now is enhancing soil fertility through vermicompost and biochar.
 I manage an urban worm farm at my community in Carrboro and have started to produce biochar at the cabins.
 There are 4 worm bins in the cabin basement.